scaleoutsean/eseries-perf-analyzer/FAQ.md

 ## How to backup and restore EPA or InfluxDB?

-- Mount a backup volume to the `utils` container
+- Mount a backup volume to the `utils` container (i.e. start that container with a volume)
-- Use `influxdb` native backup command to dump DB to that volume
+- Use `influxdb` native backup command in `utils` container to dump DB to that volume
-- To restore, do the same with `inflxudb` container: mount the same volume, restore from that path
+- To restore, do the same with `inflxudb` container: mount the same volume, restore from that path to InfluxDB container

 ## How do temperature alarms work?

 For the inlet sensor a warning message should be sent at 35C, and a critical message should be sent at 40C.

+EPA 3.5.4 has a sample temperature visualization panel that shows "red" at 30C, which is seemingly inconsistent, but feel free to adjust that threshold.
+Furthermore, alerts are separate from visualizations.

-I don't know about the CPU temperature sensor.
+I don't know about the CPU temperature sensor (it's not even available on some systems, probably to (again) undocumented SANtricity API or hardware changes).

 ## InfluxDB capacity and performance requirements

 Performance requirements should be modest even for several arrays.
 If InfluxDB is on flash storage, any will do.

 Capacity requirements depend on the number of arrays, disks and volumes (LUNs).
 With a small EF570 (24 disks, 10 volumes) collected every 60s, you may need up to several GB/month.